 A damaged credit rating can prevent you from achieving short- and long-term financial goals, since negative information can stay on your credit report for up to 10 years.
 Your credit health can also influence where you live, whether you receive a job offer, and how much you pay for insurance, cell phone plans, and other products and services.

-Here are several ways to protect your credit during the pandemic:
+Here are several ways to protect or rebuild your credit:

 Make at least the minimum payment required by the creditor or lender